qiningliu1/race-to-the-raft/README.md

 ### How can I try the real/original game?

 As with Assignment 1, a physical copy of the game will be provided to the CSSA for storage (and usage!) in the common room, likely some time in week 5.
-Please ensure if you are trying the physical copy of the game that the board is set up exactly like the pictures if you want it to line up with the coordinates used in the test cases.
+Please ensure if you are trying the physical copy of the game that the newBoard is set up exactly like the pictures if you want it to line up with the coordinates used in the test cases.

 There are online demos of the game as well, but we have made significant changes to the rules, so you must use the